-I’m not sure when the potami first mistook my homemade lotion for a jar of mayo in the fridge, but in this house they know to check before they chew.
-Sure, the point of making my own personal care products is that they’re safe enough to eat, but so far no one in this house actually wants to. . . and I now label my products to make sure that doesn’t happen.
+I’m not sure when my kids first mistook my homemade lotion for a jar of mayo in the fridge, but in this house they know to check before they chew.
+Sure, the point of making my own personal care products is that they’re safe enough to eat, but so far no one in this house actually wants to . . . and I now label my products to make sure that doesn’t happen.

 Need another reason to love them?
 I’ll give you two.
 They’re relatively inexpensive to make and they make a thoughtful gift for teachers, friends and family.
 I keep one in my purse, another one in a soap dish next to the kitchen sink for after I wash dishes, and a few in my pantry to give away.